 Another study polled more than 1,100 employees to learn whether they feel connected while working remotely.
-This was again before the current events, but remote employees felt they couldn’t fight for their priorities, that on-site colleagues gossiped about them, and that project changes were not communicated to them properly.
+This was again before the current events, but remote employees felt they couldn’t fight for their priorities, that on-site colleagues gossiped about them.
+That project changes were not communicated to them properly.

-Obviously, these worries will impact how an individual reads a written communication and can affect how they perform and how they feel connected to the company culture.
+Obviously, these worries will impact how individuals read a written communication and can affect how they perform and how they feel connected to the company culture.

 All that said, some employees will actually thrive in remote environments.
 It’s not only your less vocal colleagues, either.
 While remote teams seem like they could promote miscommunication or arguments, they can actually help the focus stay on the work.

 When you’re on the phone or communicating through email, you’re less likely to detect annoyances, including eye-rolling and other cues, which allow you to focus on the work and the work's content.